tancehao/htmlparse/README.md

 Htmlparse is a go tool for parsing a html document into a tree.

-The basic structure of this package is the struct Tag.
+The basic structure of this package is the Tag struct.
 Given a tag, you can easily do these things:

 * Get its attributes.
 * Extract its text contents as fast as possible.